tryption/USIM-https-server/README.md

 # USIM https server API for AKA authentication

+## FORK
+This is a fork, which aims to provide the following additional functionality:
+- Caching of AKA Auth responses
+- PIN as command line argument
+- Note that the Modem support was not tested

 This is just a basic https server with an API that exposes IMSI, and AKA algorithm to external clients needing that information.

 This allow a remote client to be "USIMless", and retrieve IMSI, and RES, CK and IK remotely.